-My Girl deals with the typical Korean drama setup of a spunky poor girl, swindler Ju Yurin (Lee Dahae, and a haughty rich boy, luxury hotel heir Seol Gongchan (Lee Dongwook), as the Official Couple, driven together by the contrivances of fate.
-In this case, the setup deals with a deathbed wish by Gongchan's grandfather to find his long lost granddaughter, Gongchan's cousin.
+My Girl deals with the typical Korean drama setup of a spunky poor girl, swindler Ju Yurin (I Dahae), and a haughty rich boy, luxury hotel heir Seol Gongchan (I Dong-uk), as the official couple, driven together by the contrivances of fate.
+In this case, the setup deals with a deathbed wish by Gongchan's grandfather, Seol Ung (Byeon Huibong), to find his long lost granddaughter, Gongchan's cousin.
 Desperate to find her, but running out of time, Gongchan, who comes to know Yurin through a series of incidents in the first couple episodes, offers Yurin a large amount of money to be his fake cousin, due to the similarity in her appearance to his late aunt.
-Complicating the picture some more are Gongchan's ex, a tennis pro named Kim Saehyun (Park Sihyeon) and Gongchan's playboy best friend, Seo Jungwoo (Lee, Joonki).
+Complicating the picture some more are Gongchan's ex, a tennis pro named Gim Sehyeon (Bak Siyeon), and Gongchan's playboy best friend, Seo Jeong-u (I Jun-gi).

 But, there's enough to like once the show gets into it, like the intentionally cheesy overblown romance of a pair of supporting characters.
 I also like that none of the antagonists are made into true monsters, but rather remain somewhat likable, even to the end.
 All the same, My Girl doesn't avoid a lot of the pitfalls of soaps and I wondered just how many times I could watch near-miss coincidences before my suspension of disbelief would end.
 On the other hand, the drama appears to also be aware of many of the more contrived clichés often found in its ilk and pokes fun of and plays with these conventions, both in plot and via a pair of supporting characters that tend to comment to our protagonist's face about the situations she finds herself in.